npbauman/QDK_TOOLS/README.md

 You will need to have a way to obtain a '.yaml' file, either through a build of NWChem or a URL.

+If there is ever a problem contact Nicholas Bauman (nicholas.bauman@pnnl.gov).

 INSTALL
 *******
 You will need to download the singularity: